 Many people come to hospice volunteering after experiencing hospice with family or friends.
 Others are drawn to it to learn more about the process of death or they see the need to improve how we die and want to be part of the solution.
-Fortunately, there are many and varied opportunities to volunteer in end-of-life care in our community because volunteers are a key part of the multi disciplinary team that supports both the patient and family.
+Fortunately, there are many and varied opportunities to volunteer in end-of-life care in our community because volunteers are a key part of the multidisciplinary team that supports both the patient and family.

-Volunteer roles include making phone calls, home visits set on your schedule, set hours in an office or hospice house, and many more.
+Volunteer roles include making phone calls, home or nursing home visits set on your schedule, set hours in an office or hospice house, and many more.
 Both direct patient interaction or behind the scenes work is available.
 Training is an ongoing part of hospice volunteering that instills confidence and opens doors to many new experiences.

 Here is a list of local Hospices who are actively seeking volunteers and their contacts:

 |Lutheran Senior Services Hospice Care||Gayla Maze||Gayla.Maze@LSSLiving.org|

 |Mercy Hospice||Paula Minogueemail@example.com|

 |Mercy South Hospice & De Greeff Hospice House||Cathy Sandyfirstname.lastname@example.org|

 |Pathways Hospice & Palliative Care||Denise Coderemail@example.com|

 |Visiting Nurse Association of Greater St Louis||Sue Rischemail@example.com|